Impostor/Impostor/docs/Writing-a-plugin.md

   - [Impostor versions](#impostor-versions)
 - [9.
 Missing/invalid data or want more functions?](#9-missinginvalid-data-or-want-more-functions)

-## 1. Install .NET Core SDK
+## 1. Install .NET SDK

-Download and install the latest .NET Core SDK.
+Download and install the latest .NET SDK.

 https://dotnet.microsoft.com/download

 ## 2. Create a C# project

 The first step is creating a new C# project, it must be a **Class Library (.NET Standard)**.
-The target framework can be any of those compatible with .NET 5, which includes:
+The target framework can be any of those compatible with .NET 6, which includes:

 - .NET Standard 2.0
 - .NET Standard 2.1
 - .NET 5
+- .NET 6

 For more information about compatibility, see https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

 > At the moment of writing this document, I recommend you to use **.NET Standard 2.1**.
 This should give you enough functionality.
-If not, upgrade to .NET 5.
+If not, upgrade to .NET 6.

 When the project has been created, you should have `Class.cs` and `Project.csproj` files.
 Your `Project.csproj` should look something like this.